-ii) populations which are depleted where the current trend is unknown (e.g. fin and sei whale);

-iii) populations which are depleted where there is evidence that little recovery has taken place, (e.g. the stock of blue whales that surrounds South Georgia (Islas Georgias del Sur) area and those killed off northeastern Brazil until the 1960s);
+ii) Whale stocks which are depleted where the current trend is unknown (e.g. fin and sei whales);iii) Whale stocks which are depleted where there is evidence that little recovery has taken place (e.g. the stock of blue whales that surrounds Islas Georgias del Sur area and those killed off northeastern Brazil until the 1960s);

-iv) populations such as Antarctic minke whales for which there are population estimates agreed by the Scientific Committee, but the trends are unknown:
+iv) Whale stocks (such as Antarctic minke whales) for which there are population estimates agreed by the IWC Scientific Committee, but the trends are unknown;

-v) populations whose current trends and sizes are absolutely unknown (e.g. pygmy right whale, all the beaked whales, and several dolphins);
+v) Whale stocks whose current trends and sizes are absolutely unknown (e.g. pygmy right whales, sperm whales);

-vi) populations which are experiencing unprecedented high mortality rates (e.g. southern right whales at Península Valdés, Argentina).
+vi) Whale stocks which are experiencing unprecedented high mortality rates (e.g. southern right whales at Península Valdés, Argentina).

-The SAWS would give complete protection from commercial whaling to populations in all of the five categories listed above, as well as promote nonlethal biological studies on whale populations in the context of the unique biological characteristics of these creatures.
+The SAWS would give complete protection from commercial whaling to stocks in all of the six categories listed above, as well as promote nonlethal biological studies on whale stocks in the context of the biological characteristics of these creatures.